 Why fertilize in the fall:

-It’s pretty common to fertilize your lawn in the spring and not the fall, but don’t let the cooler temperatures of autumn fool you.
-Though many assume that the coming of winter means the end of their lawns maintenance, fall fertilizing is definitely a last step to consider in yours lawns to-do list, and here’s why.
+It’s pretty common to fertilize your lawn in the spring but not in the fall.
+However, don’t let the cooler temperatures of autumn fool you.
+Though many assume that the coming of winter means the end of their lawn’s maintenance, fall fertilizing is definitely a last step to consider in your lawns to-do list.
+And here’s why.
 After the summer’s heat and stress, grass regains its strength before winter with a good fall fertilizing.
-Professors from Colorado and Ohio State Universities stress that the application of nitrogen fertilizers in late fall produce lawns that are visibly greener the following summer.
+Professors from Colorado and Ohio State Universities stress the application of nitrogen fertilizers in late fall produce lawns that are visibly greener the following summer.
 Imagine an earlier spring green-up while avoiding the excessive shoot growth of lawns fertilized in the spring.
-Fall fertilizing is not meant to stimulate growth in Autumn, but to prepare it for the harsh winter and give your lawn a good star the next year.
+Fall fertilizing is not meant to stimulate growth in autumn.
+The purpose is to prepare it for the harsh winter and give it a good start the next year.

 The best way to determine what nutrients are lacking in your lawn is a soil test.
-These tests measure the soil’s pH levels along with the Potassium, Nitrogen, and Phosphorous in it.
+These tests measure the soil’s pH levels along with the Potassium, Nitrogen, and Phosphorous.

-If your lawn has been properly fertilized in late summer and fall, your grass can start to store carbohydrate reserves in the stems.
-These reserves help grass resist winter disease and injury, and are a source of energy for shoot and root growth the following spring.
+If your lawn has been properly fertilized in late summer and fall, your grass will start to store carbohydrate reserves in the stems.
+These reserves help grass resist winter disease and injury.
+In addition, they are a source of energy for shoot and root growth the following spring.

 When should you fertilize?
-Proper timing is very important, if applied too early, while the grass is vigorously growing, it can invite snow mold and winter injury the next spring.
-You also do not want to wait until the ground is frozen, making autumn the time of year to do this.
+Proper timing is very important.
+If applied too early while the grass is vigorously growing, it can invite snow mold and winter injury the next spring.
+You also do not want to wait until the ground is frozen.
+Thus, making fall the time of year to fertilize.

 How can GEM help?
-Glaciers Edge Maintenance offers fall fertilizing services, as well as a fall clean up services to help your lawn.
-You can request an estimate here.
+Glaciers Edge Maintenance offers fall fertilizing services.
+Plus, we do fall cleanup services to further help your lawn.
+Request an estimate.